AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

     potentially blocking.]

 14. The package Ada.Task_Identification declares a synchronized external state abstraction named Tasking_State.
-The Async_Readers and Async_Writers aspects of this state abstraction are True, and its Effective_Reads and Effective_Writes aspects are false.
+The package Ada.Real_Time declares a synchronized external state abstraction named Clock_Time.
+The Async_Readers and Async_Writers aspects of both state abstractions are True, and their Effective_Reads and Effective_Writes aspects are false.
-    For each of the the following language-defined functions, the Volatile_Function aspect of the function is defined to be True and the Global aspect of the function specifies that the Tasking_State state abstraction is referenced as an In_Out global.
+    For each of the the following language-defined functions, the Volatile_Function aspect of the function is defined to be True and the Global aspect of the function specifies that one of these two state abstractions is referenced as an In_Out global:

-  * Ada.Real_Time.Clock
+  * Ada.Real_Time.Clock references Ada.Real_Time.Clock_Time;

-  * Ada.Execution_Time.Clock
+  * Ada.Execution_Time.Clock references Ada.Real_Time.Clock_Time;

   * Ada.Execution_Time.Interrupts.Clock and Clock_For_Interrupts
+    references Ada.Real_Time.Clock_Time;

   * Ada.Execution_Time.Interrupts.Clock_For_Interrupts
+    references Ada.Real_Time.Clock_Time;

   * Ada.Task_Identification.Current_Task
+    references Ada.Task_Identification.Tasking_State;

   * Ada.Task_Identification.Is_Terminated
+    references Ada.Task_Identification.Tasking_State;

   * Ada.Task_Identification.Is_Callable
+    references Ada.Task_Identification.Tasking_State;

   * Ada.Task_Identification.Activation_Is_Complete
+    references Ada.Task_Identification.Tasking_State;

   * Ada.Dispatching.EDF.Get_Deadline
+    references Ada.Task_Identification.Tasking_State.

   [Functions already excluded by Ravenscar, such as Ada.Calendar.Clock, are not on this list.]

-15. For purposes of determining global inputs and outputs, a delay statement is considered to require the state abstraction Ada.Task_Identification.Tasking_State as both an input and an output.
+15. For purposes of determining global inputs and outputs, a delay statement is considered to reference the state abstraction Ada.Real_Time.Clock_Time as both an input and an output.
+    [In other words, a delay statement can be treated like a call to a procedure which takes the delay expression as an actual parameter and references the Clock_Time state abstraction as an In_Out global.]

+16. For purposes of determining global inputs and outputs, a use of any of the Callable, Caller, Count, or Terminated attributes is considered to reference the state abstraction Ada.Task_Identification.Tasking_State as both an input and an output.
+    [On the other hand, use of the Identity, Priority, or Storage_Size attributes introduces no such dependency.]

-15. Preconditions are added to suprogram specifications as needed in order to avoid the failure of language-defined runtime checks for the following subprograms:
+17. Preconditions are added to suprogram specifications as needed in order to avoid the failure of language-defined runtime checks for the following subprograms: